mk-pmb/msspeechsdk_v011_wine_howto/README.md

     so you'll have to just hope it succeeds.
     (or `strace` it.)
 1. If you don't yet have a C# compiler, `apt-get install mono-mcs`
-1. Install version 4.0 or the .NET framework.
-(Might take several minutes.)
-    You might need to uninstall Mono first.
-    An easy way to do both is to install `winetricks` and `cabextract`, then run `winetricks dotnet40`.